 If "last value" was chosen while importing, then the "Total revenue" will display the addition of values in the month of July alone while the "Consolidated revenue" will display the average value for July for all the regions.

 - In our example, you'll see the "Total revenue" displaying the addition of values in the AMER, EMEA, and APAC metrics.
 Or, "Consolidated revenue" displaying the average of values in the AMER, EMEA, and APAC metrics.

-You can add any number of layers of calculation and every new aggregate metric will be displayed in individual tiles.
+Drag and drop the New metric tile from the left pane to the right pane, give it a name and trend, and this way, you can add any number of layers of calculation and every new aggregate metric will be displayed in individual tiles.
 Click the aggregate metric tile to view its details from the sidebar: